Fredrik Jensen (footballer, born 1997): Club career

+On 11 July 2025, Jensen left Augsburg and signed with Super League Greece club Aris on a three-year deal.

 International career

 Jensen made his debut for Finland on 28 March 2017 at the age of 19 in a 1–1 friendly draw over Austria, scoring the equalising goal.
 He later appeared in the 2018 FIFA World Cup qualification and the UEFA Euro 2020 qualifying campaign, where Finland secured its first-ever place in the main tournament group stage.

 Jensen was called up for the UEFA Euro 2020 pre-tournament friendly match against Sweden on 29 May 2021.
 He played in two international games at the UEFA Euro 2020 tournament while Finland was placed third in Group B following a 2–0 defeat to Belgium on 21 June 2021.
 They were subsequently knocked out of the tournament.

 Personal life

-Jensen's older brother Richard is also a professional footballer and plays for Górnik Zabrze.
+Jensen's older brother Richard is also a professional footballer who plays for Vejle Boldklub on loan from Aberdeen FC.
 Jensen is a member of the Swedish-speaking population of Finland.